Fungi-zette Special Issue

 Silver Ears or White Wood Ears

-We then went to the tables to see Paul and Dr. Weber go over the growing bunch of mushrooms with us.
+We then went to the tables to watch Paul and Dr. Weber go over the growing bunch of mushrooms with us.

 Paul and Nancy